Viktor Nagy

 My goal is to share my experiences with you through my writings and videos, so that you can progress faster and enjoy the challenges.

-I can give you this assurance because I have tried and tested the things I write about.
-So I can tell you from experience that the ideas I’ve written here are useful and well thought out, to help you move faster.
+I can offer this to you because everything I write about is something I’ve tried and experienced myself.
+That’s why I can say from experience that the thoughts shared here are useful and well-considered — to help you move forward more quickly.

 year and month evaluators

-From October 2023 onwards, I will regularly lead each day with the following guiding questions:
+Starting in August 2024 (or in Hungarian, from October 2023), I will regularly begin each day by reflecting on the following guiding questions:

 I think that these evaluators give you an insight into my activities, you can see what I do on a daily basis, what progress is being made with new ideas.